 Why does muscle soreness occur?

-Although it is very common to feel soreness after a workout, most people do not actually know the reason behind this.
-A common misconception is that soreness is caused by the build up of lactic acid in the muscles.
-However, DOMS actually occur when your muscles are required to work harder than they’re used to or in a different way, which causes microscopic tears to the muscle fibres, resulting in the soreness.
+Delayed Onset Muscle Soreness (DOMS) is a common experience for many people after a workout.
+Although it is common, many people do not know the reason behind it.
+A common misconception is that soreness is caused by the build-up of lactic acid in the muscles.
+However, DOMS occurs when the muscles are required to work harder than they’re used to or in a different way, which causes microscopic tears to the muscle fibres, resulting in the soreness.

-Getting DOMS are an inevitable part of your fitness journey however there are a couple of ways to reduce or alleviate it.
-Besides staying hydrated, improving blood circulation and getting enough sleep and recovery, one other effective way is to get a deep tissue massage.
+Getting DOMS is an inevitable part of your fitness journey, but there are ways to reduce or alleviate it.
+Staying hydrated, improving blood circulation, getting enough sleep and recovery are all important, but another effective way is to get a deep tissue massage.

-A deep tissue massage is not one that feels relaxing and can put you to sleep.
-Instead, it involves applying sustained pressure using slow, deep strokes to target the inner layers of your muscles and connective tissues especially in the areas where tension has built up.
+A deep tissue massage is not a relaxing massage that will put you to sleep.
+Instead, it involves applying sustained pressure using slow, deep strokes to target the inner layers of your muscles and connective tissues, especially in areas where tension has built up.
 This is intended to break up scar tissue that forms following an injury and/or reduce tension in muscle and tissue.
-It also promotes faster recovery as it helps to improve blood circulation as well.
+It also promotes faster recovery by helping to improve blood circulation.

 Did you find this article useful?
 Email to us your feedback at [email protected]

 WEIGHTTRAINING #LESMILLS #DUMBBELL #HIGHINTENSITYINTERVALTRAINING #STATIONARYBICYCLE #MYFITNESSPAL #FITNESSAPP #PULLUP #PERSONALTRAINER